 Here’s the thing.
 Horses initially learn to kick, strike, bite and buck because they’re frightened.
 Undesirable behaviours always start because a horse is frightened or he doesn't understand what's wanted.
 Over time, some horses learn to use kicking, striking, biting and bucking to relieve pressure and to do their own thing.
 Horses use these behaviours because they have no alternative – they haven’t been taught to be confident and relaxed.

 If your horse kicks, strikes, bites or bucks, don’t blame him.
 Remember that these behaviours started because he was frightened and he didn’t understand what was wanted.
+And remember, unwanted behaviours don't give anyone an excuse to punish a horse.

 You must teach your horse that life is always easy and pleasant when he does as you ask.
 You must also teach him that life will be slightly unpleasant when he isn’t doing as you ask.